One of the all-time great fashion and jewelry design houses, Cartier has remained at the forefront of the industry for over 170-years.

 In 2012, to celebrate their 165th anniversary, Cartier released an entire Juste Un Clou collection, comprising rings, necklaces, earrings and bracelets, all with the bent nail design.
 Available in either yellow, rose, or white gold, some had the added luxury of diamond accents.

-Like the Love Bracelet and Trinity Ring, the Juste Un Clou is symbolic of Cartier’ as simple a piece of jewellery as you can get, and representing the brand at its most playful.
+Like the Love Bracelet and Trinity Ring, the Juste Un Clou is symbolic of Cartier’ as simple a piece of jewelry as you can get, and representing the brand at its most playful.

 That is our list of Cartier’s bestsellers.
 The Maison is still recognised as one of the most vital designers of all time, with a catalogue of stunning items.

 With the on-going pandemic forcing all retail outlets to close their doors for the time being, you will need to check out their excellent website for any purchases.
 But what better way to get through a lockdown than treating yourself!

 A specialist insurance policy that makes sense